BOOK EARLY! Save MoreEarly Bookings Save Up to 40%

-Akrotiri is three-fold in beauty and interest – with staggering views, rainbow sunsets and steeped in history, this village in Santorini definitely a place to visit.
+Akrotiri is three-fold in beauty and interest – with staggering views, rainbow sunsets, and steeped in history, this village in Santorini is a place to visit.

 Akrotiri is one of the most important prehistoric settlements in the Aegean.
 The first habitation at the site dates from the Late Neolithic times (4th millennium BC).

 Akrotiri Prehistoric Settlement was first discovered by Professor Spyridon Marinatos in 1967.
 After he died in 1974 the excavations continued under the direction of Professor Christos Doumas.
 In 2012 the digs re-opened to the public after extensive renovation to the roof and protective enclosure – the result is beautiful.
 A spectacular wooden ceiling, interspersed with beams and shafts of light, covers a maze of wooden walkways that weave and wind around the ancient Minoan city.

 For more info call directly to Excavations – Tel +30 22860 81366